Lists activities which are not considered procurement, for the purposes of the Rules.

 More information on non-procurement activities

-Gifts, donations and unconditional grants - for information about these, see the Office of the Auditor-General's guide Public sector purchases, grants, and gifts: Managing funding arrangements with external parties at: www.oag.govt.nz
+Gifts, donations and unconditional grants - for information about these, read the Auditor-General's guide Public sector purchases, grants, and gifts: Managing funding arrangements with external parties, on the Office of the Auditor-General website.

-Statutory appointments include appointments made by warrant from the Governor General under the Letters Patent, eg Crown Solicitors.
+Statutory appointments are made under statutory authority and include appointments made by warrant from the Governor-General under the Letters Patent, eg Crown Solicitors.

-Ministerial appointments cover government board appointments made under the Cabinet Manual.
+Ministerial appointments are non-statutory government board and advisory body appointments made by Ministers or Cabinet.
 A situation where a Minister instructs an agency to appoint a named consultant to undertake a piece of work is not a Ministerial appointment.

-Core Crown Legal Matters are defined in Cabinet's directions for the conduct of Crown legal business 2012 (reference: Cabinet Office Circular CLO (12) 8).
-These are published in the Cabinet Manual.
+Core Crown legal matters is defined in Cabinet's directions for the conduct of Crown legal business 2012 (reference: Cabinet Office Circular CLO (12) 8).
+These are published in the Cabinet manual.

-Public Service departments must refer all their requirements for external legal services relating to Core Crown Legal Matters to the Solicitor-General.
+Public service departments, New Zealand Police and New Zealand Defence Force (and bodies, decision-makers, office-holders and employees within those agencies) must refer all their requirements for external legal services relating to Core Crown legal matters to the Solicitor-General.
 These matters are usually dealt with by the Crown Law Office.